-With its rich maritime history, striking architecture, sporting heritage and musical past, there are hundreds of things to do in Liverpool when you visit.
+With its rich maritime history, sporting heritage and musical past, there are hundreds of things to do in Liverpool when you visit.
 From getting lost in the city’s museums to exploring its award-winning waterfront and taking in world-leading events, here are the top 10 things to do in Liverpool in 2020.

 Liverpool’s historic warehouse district and dockyard is known as Albert Dock: it’s a huge collection of historic industrial buildings and a UNESCO World Heritage Site.
-Explore this compelling piece of the city’s past, then visit the great range of museums on offer, from the Merseyside Maritime Museum which explores the city’s seafaring past, to the International Slavery Museum, a thought-provoking look into the history of global slavery.
+Explore this compelling piece of the city’s past, then visit the great range of museums on offer, from the Merseyside Maritime Museum, which explores the city’s seafaring past, to the International Slavery Museum, a thought-provoking look into the history of global slavery.

 Liverpool’s historic Albert Dock is also home to the Tate Liverpool, which houses a spectacular collection of art works from the 16th century through to the modern day.
 The gallery welcomes Tate Britain’s popular exhibition on renowned conflict photographer Don McCullin from early June until late September.
 It’s also one of several public spaces, galleries and museums being used to host the Liverpool Biennial from 11 July to 25 October 2020, the UK’s largest festival of contemporary art.

 Shopping in Liverpool is as fun as it is convenient: you’ll find all the high-street shops you need at the Liverpool One shopping centre, a city centre mall where you can easily spend the whole day.
-Peter’s Lane is great for designer goods and then check out Paradise Street for modern styles and Hanover Street to complete your shopping experience.
+Peter’s Lane is great for designer goods and then why not check out Paradise Street for modern styles and Hanover Street to complete your shopping experience.

 Liverpool has some fantastic gig venues and an edgy underground electro scene, which means you can always find somewhere to dance and check out some great music.
 Liverpool is also famous for its characterful pubs; The Dispensary is good for beer connoisseurs, while Ye Cracke on Rice Street was reportedly one of John Lennon’s favourites.